-Early in 2006, the Company acquired additional claims in the general area of its Cowan Lake and Sturgeon Lake claim blocks acquired from BEC and engaged Fugro Airborne Surveys Corp to carry out a 3,900 line kilometer geotem and magnetic survey over the Sturgeon Lake claim block.
+Early in 2006, the Company engaged Fugro Airborne Surveys Corp to carry out a 3,900 line kilometer geotem and magnetic survey over the Sturgeon Lake claim block.
 The survey was completed in February, 2006 and results identified several drill targets that could represent diamondiferous kimberlites.